 - How can the management support you in doing better in your job?

-- Are there any parts in your current job role that you do not like?
+- Are there any parts of your current job role that you do not like?

-- What all responsibilities do you like in your current role?
+- What responsibilities do you like in your current role?

 - How does your role add value to the organization?